http4k/http4k-connect/README.md

 ### System Client Modules (named: http4k-{vendor}-{system})
 Each system client is modelled as a single function with arity 1 (that is it takes only a single parameter) returning a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) Success/Failure monad type), which is known as an `Action`.
 The Client is responsible for managing the overall protocol with the remote system.
 There are also a set of extension methods generated to provide a more traditional function-based version of the same interface.

 Action classes are responsible for constructing the HTTP requests and unmarshalling their responses into the http4k-connect types.
 There are lots of common actions built-in, but you can provide your own by simply implementing the relevant Action interface.
+The recommended pattern in http4k-connect is to use a Result monad type (we use Result4k) to represent the result type, but you can use anything to suit your programming model.

 ```kotlin
 // Generic system interface